 “‘Loonie’ wasn’t the warm fuzzy word that it’s turned into now,” Bret Evans, former CCN editor, told the National Post in 2012.

 The year it was introduced, Ontario waitress Lisa Vorkapich told the Windsor Star: “Nobody wants to carry coin.
 Do you know how heavy that would be on a tray?
 All the waitresses will have to start lifting weights.”

 Even a year after the coin entered circulation, polls pinned support for the loonie at less than 40 per cent, the Post reported.

 Fast forward 25 years, however, and more than 70 per cent of Canadians consider the loonie a “recognizable symbol of Canada,” then-Mint CEO Beverley Lepine told a U.S. congressional committee in November 2012.

 The original master dies for the $1 coin – the one depicting a motif of a voyageur – were lost on their way to Winnipeg in November 1986.

 Because the dies for both sides of the coin were shipped together, it was possible a counterfeiter could obtain them and wreak havoc on Canada’s banking system.

-The $1 coin is 11-sided and is produced at the Mint’s Winnipeg facility along with the rest of Canada’s circulation coins.
+The 11-sided $1 coin is produced at the Mint’s Winnipeg facility along with the rest of Canada’s circulation coins.